lespicker/jekyll-bootstrap/_posts/2015-05-14-acadia-announce.md

 ---

 If you are looking for an exciting and fun experience in one of America's premier national parks, amidst the colorful fireworks of Maine's incomparable fall foliage, waves crashing on the rocky coast, and forests filled with lush mosses and meandering streams, then [check out this workshop](http://www.lesterpickerphoto.com/workshops/upcoming-workshops.html).
 Enrollment is strictly limited to 10 people so I can give individual attention to every participant.
+There are still a few spots left.

 ---